 Peripheral neuropathy is a neurological disorder with the most common symptoms being tingling, prickling, burning and pain.
 Additionally, patients suffer from lack of sensation in the hands or feet.
 Caregivers for those with peripheral neuropathy play a crucial role.
 They ensure that the condition is handled with care and dignity.

-To support caregivers of those with peripheral neuropathy, here is a list of tips:
+To support caregivers of those with peripheral neuropathy, here are some tips:

 - Support their mental health and offer ways of self-care

 - Offer to get groceries or run errands for them

 Caregivers play such an essential role for those with peripheral neuropathy.
 It is important to support them.
 Caregiving takes a lot of time and effort, especially in the later stages of neuropathy.
 These tips can help you support your caregiver friends or family.